0xShiroKuma/0xShiroKuma.github.io/Recon.md

 - -oX : XML output

 Other usefull parameters :
-  - iL targets.txt : Scan the given hosts in the "targets.txt" file
+  - -iL targets.txt : Scan the given hosts in the "targets.txt" file